gewarren/docs/docs/framework/wcf/feature-details/comparing-aspnet-web-services-to-wcf-based-on-development.md

 </behaviors>
 ```

-Service operations can be configured to impersonate whichever user’s credentials are provided with the current request.
+Service operations can be configured to impersonate whichever user's credentials are provided with the current request.

 ```csharp
 [OperationBehavior(Impersonation = ImpersonationOption.Required)]